AliciaAMT/mandalan-2023/WIKI.md

 # Characters
 # NPCs
-Create a DNA sheet for the main character that inhabits your fictional world.
+Create a DNA sheet for the main characters that inhabits your fictional world.
+Especially the Lost Ones.

 Provide reference images (avoid images with watermarks/photo credits)